jmoody/briar/README.md

 # open a cucumber html report in your default browser
 $ briar report       <== last run against the simulator
 $ briar report venus <== last run against venus

-# remove all *-cal targets from the simulator (without resetting the device)
-$ briar rm sim-targets

-# resolve APP_BUNDLE_PATH auto-detection problems by removing spurious DerivedData directories
-$ briar rm dups
-$ briar rm dups briar-ios-example

-# change the simulator version (will be deprecated soon)
-$ briar sim ipad_r
-$ briar sim iphone_4in
 ```

 ## Xamarin Test Cloud

 Requires adopting the .xamarin convention and a .env file.
 See the help for `.xamarin` and `xtc`.

 ```
 # list the currently cached device in ~/.xamarin/test-cloud/ios-sets.csv